DaveVoyles/Night-Trap/README.md

 ### About

 ## [You can play / view the Alpha here.
 May not always work.](http://nighttrapalpha.azurewebsites.net/)
+NOTE: Click on Hall One (bottom left icon) or the Bedroom to start the game.
+The first few scenes happen in Hall One, Bedroom, and Bathroom.

 [Join the discussion on Reddit](https://www.reddit.com/r/gamedev/comments/3d9m9x/i_ported_night_trap_to_the_browser_today/)